GLOBAL MARKETS-Tech stocks sink Wall Street; U.S. bonds rally

 By Michael Connor

-NEW YORK, April 10 (Reuters) - U.S. technology stocks slumped on Thursday, resuming recent weakness in shares which had previously led U.S. stocks higher for more than a year, while Greece’s much-heralded return to the bond market buoyed euro zone debt.
+NEW YORK, April 10 (Reuters) - U.S. technology stocks slumped on Thursday, resuming recent weakness in shares that had led U.S. stocks higher for more than a year, while Greece’s much-heralded return to the bond market buoyed euro zone debt.

-The yield on the benchmark 10-year U.S. Treasury note fell to its lowest since the beginning of March as investors shifted out of equities into safe-haven government debt.

-Technology and biotech shares led the way lower, as investors continue to question whether high-flying momentum stocks such as TripAdvisor are overvalued.
-The Nasdaq index, which is heavily composed of technology company shares, fell nearly 3 percent.
+The benchmark 10-year U.S. Treasury yield fell to its lowest level since the beginning of March as investors shifted out of equities.
+Technology and biotech shares led the way lower, as investors continue to question whether high-flying momentum stocks like TripAdvisor are overvalued.

 European equity markets, which started the day stronger, fell in tandem with Wall Street.

-The equity market dropped even after the Labor Department reported that U.S. weekly jobless claims fell to a seven-year low, indicating ongoing recovery in the labor market and the economy.
+The equity market dropped even as the Labor Department reported that U.S. weekly jobless claims fell to a seven-year low, indicating ongoing recovery in the labor market and the economy.

 “The rotation is out of some of the higher-growth, higher-momentum areas of the market, and until we get earnings visibility, we could see protracted weakness,” said Eric Teal, chief investment officer at First Citizens Bancshares Inc in Raleigh, North Carolina, which manages $3.5 billion.